thingsboard/thingsboard.github.io/docs/reference/lwm2m-api.md

 * LwM2M Server **with one of 4 or all security modes** {0...3} and

 * LwM2M Bootstrap-Servers **with one of 4 or all security modes**  {0...3}.

-Thingsboard, through its configuration settings, also allows you to choose to work with either one of the servers options, or selectively.

-The Security Mode Resource in the Security Object determines what credentials are being used by the LwM2M Client and the LwM2M Server or LwM2M Bootstrap-Server, respectively.

 ##### `Host`&`Port` for Servers
 ```ruby